alexfernandez/alexfernandez.github.io/2023/job-search.md

 here too having a contact inside the company may help you.
 I was lucky to get a half-hour feedback session on one of the processes, which helped me learn what went wrong.
-Take all the feedback you can get.
+And I always took all the feedback I could get from interviewers.

 **Learn from your mistakes and move on.**